KarimJedda/whatsappcli/README.md

 # whatsappcli
 Control your server from Whatsapp

+# What it does?

-Heavily inspired by @joaoricardo000's work - https://github.com/joaoricardo000/whatsapp-bot-seed
+Heavily inspired by joaoricardo000's work - https://github.com/joaoricardo000/whatsapp-bot-seed

 # Installation
 1. Install the image handling system dependencies on ```bash opt/system-requirements.sh```